anngroong/podcasts/content/episode/301-tevan-poghosyan-armenian-catholicos-canceled-by-public-tv-governors-replaced-corridor-redux.md

 # Wrap-up

-We hope you found our [Week in Review](https://podcasts.groong.org/) helpful.
+That's our [Week in Review](https://podcasts.groong.org/), we hope you found it helpful.
 We invite your feedback and your suggestions, you can [find us](https://linktr.ee/groong) on most social media and podcast platforms.
-Thanks to Laura Osborn for the music on our podcasts.
+Thanks to __Laura Osborn__ for the music on our podcasts.